peter88213/nvhelp-de/source/help_menu.rst

 Online-Hilfe
 ------------

-Mit **Hilfe > Online-Hilfe**,
+Mit **Hilfe > Online-Hilfe**
-you can launch your system web browser with the *novelibre* online help URL.
+kann man launch your system web browser with the *novelibre* online help URL.

 novelibre Homepage
 ------------------

-Mit **Hilfe > novelibre Homepage** you can launch your system web browser with the *novelibre* Homepage URL.
+Mit **Hilfe > novelibre Homepage** kann man launch your system web browser with the *novelibre* Homepage URL.

 .. hint::
    This is a quick way to get to the download link of the most recent